jeffgran/code_doc/README.md

 - `desc` to describe a method
 - `arg` to describe an argument for a method
 - `ret` to describe what a method returns
+- `desc`, `ret`, `arg` for class methods (singleton methods) too

 ## TODO

 - describe a class or a module
-- desc, ret, arg for class methods
 - implement "strict mode" to require documentation for all classes/methods
 - basic/default text and html formatter/outputter
+- track file and line numbers as well, to allow for "open this file at this line" type of behavior
 - ?

 ## Installation